Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Models

 When the measurement signals $I_{1,t}$ and $I_{2,t}$ have symmetric noise around their respective mean values and the possible means of $I_{k, t}$ are always equal and opposite, each $C_{\text{op}}$ correction changes the mean of $I_{1, t}$ by a factor of $-1$ if $C_{\text{op}}=X_1$, changes the mean of $I_{2, t}$ by a factor of $-1$ if $C_{\text{op}}=X_3$, and changes the mean of both $I_{k, t}$ by a factor of $-1$ if $C_{\text{op}}=X_2$.
 To hide all the corrections done in the past, the measurement signals that are provided as input to the network for all subsequent time steps are then flipped according to $N_{q,t}$,

 which we called the re-calibrated signals.
-From the perspective of the RNN when taken in $I'_{k, t}$, it appears as if no error correction operation has been applied to the physical qubits.
+From the perspective of the RNN when taking in $I'_{k, t}$, it appears as if no error correction operation has been applied to the physical qubits.

 Given that at some time step we predict a different state $\hat{s}_t$, we now perform our error correction operation relative to the previous predicted state $\hat{s}_{t-1}$.